Generic Name: minocycline (MIN-oh-SYE-kleen)

 - Aluminum salts (eg, carbonate) or cimetidine because they may decrease Myrac's effectiveness

-- Acitretin, anticoagulants (eg, warfarin), digoxin, ergot alkaloids and derivatives (eg, ergotamine), insulin, isotretinoin, methotrexate, methoxyflurane, or theophyllines because the risk of their side effects may be increased by Myrac
+- Anticoagulants (eg, warfarin) or ergot alkaloids (eg, ergotamine) because the risk of their side effects may be increased by Myrac

-- Live oral typhoid vaccine, oral contraceptives (birth control pills), or penicillins because their effectiveness may be decreased by Myrac
+- Penicillin antibiotics(eg, amoxicillin) because their effectiveness may be decreased by Myrac

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Myrac may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.